 The fifth principle, while not specifically targeted to fitness adaptations, is still important to be aware of – Use It or Lose It.
 Most everyone is aware of this concept at some level, as it applies to many things in life.
 With respect to the body, muscles build strength (called “hypertrophy”) with use, and lose strength (“atrophy”) with lack of use.
 This includes not only the skeletal muscles, but also the heart and even the brain (although it’s not technically a muscle.)
 How quickly atrophy occurs is dependent on many factors, and will be the subject of a future blog post.

 Incorporating these principles into your fitness routine will ensure you get the best results in the most efficient way, while preventing injury and overtraining.
 But it can be complicated.
-As a personal trainer certified through the National Academy of Sports Medicine (NASM), I have the knowledge to develop a progressive program specifically designed for you and your fitness goal.
+As a virtual fitness coach and personal trainer certified through the National Academy of Sports Medicine (NASM), I have the knowledge and experience to develop a progressive program specifically designed for you and your fitness goal.
 We’ll work together, on your schedule, to get you where you want to be, safely and effectively.
 Contact me today for a free consultation!